 This will help to clear any buildup on the scalp and thus reduce itching that is often associated with extensions, especially if you are wearing one for the first time.

 - Make sure to use products that are specifically developed for extensions, be it shampoo, conditioner, or even spray.
 This will ensure the maximum life of your extensions as well as keep your hair healthy even with synthetic extensions.

 - Clip your hair extensions gently, but firmly and not very tightly to protect your hairline.

-- Wrapping your extensions with a silk scarf or simple with a soft cloth material can work wonders for your hair.
+- Wrapping your extensions with a silk scarf or simply with a soft cloth material can work wonders for your hair.

 - Moisturizing regularly and deep conditioning every now and then will make sure your braids, as well as your original hair, are strong, healthy, and clean.